gsoules/MkDocs/digital-archive/docs/developer/php-development.md

     -   Import into existing devshr
 -   Get latest files from server (just ones added/changed since date of last DB)

-## See Elasticsearch query in Kibana
+## Execute Elasticsearch query in Kibana

 -   Open `AvantElasticsearchQueryBuilder::constructSearchQuery` in PhpStorm
 -   Set a breakpoint on the last line of code `return $params`